awslabs/aws-jwt-verify/README.md

 import { CognitoJwtVerifier } from "aws-jwt-verify";

 // No jwksCache configured explicitly,
-// so the default `SimpleJwksCache` with `SimpleJsonFetcher` will be used,
+// so the default `SimpleJwksCache` with `SimpleFetcher` will be used,
 // with a default response timeout of 1500 ms.: const verifier = CognitoJwtVerifier.create({
   userPoolId: "<user_pool_id>",